 At this time, Mundi belongs to the government PR.
 Mundi remains at the closed and unlicensed Mayagüez zoo which still is without any hired, licensed veterinary.

-Everyday, as I read the news, I am so saddened by all the arguing over Mundi, from both sides.
-I look into Mundi's eyes and weep for her.
-My heart aches.
-I know with out a doubt that the people of Puerto Rico love her.
-And I understand how difficult all of this is.
-I empathize with the tremendous stress and pressure you are under in regards to this matter.
+Everyday, as we read the news, we are so saddened by all the arguing over Mundi, from both sides.
+We look into Mundi's eyes and weep for her.
+Our hearts ache.
+We know with out a doubt that the people of Puerto Rico love her.
+And we understand how difficult all of this is.
+We empathize with the tremendous stress and pressure you are under in regards to this matter, as well as taking the new seat of Governor.

-Today, I am writing to you both to offer my gratitude and sincere thanks to you both for considering Mundi's well-being and putting her needs in the forefront.
+Today, we are writing to you to ask you to consider Mundi's well-being and put her needs in the forefront.
 That is what we should all be united in, what is best for Mundi.

 It has been rumored that a visit to other USA true sanctuaries was made and there may be considerations as to a future home for Mundi.
 Thank you so much for considering other options and keeping Mundi's best interest at heart.